The Links Academy – School offer

 - All Extra-curricular activities are targeted to develop and enhance well-being.

-- Specific interventions include, amongst others, social skills and Ethics Values Health and Wellbeing.
+- Specific interventions include, amongst others, social skills and PSHE programme covers a range of areas to promote well-being.

 - The SENCo and Pastoral Leader facilitates communication to ensure all those working with the student, including the student themselves and the family, are aware of the support being implemented.